-Low Intensity Mental Health Services
+Low Intensity Mental Health Service

 Low intensity mental health services aim to target the most appropriate psychological interventions to people experiencing or at risk of developing mild mental illness (primarily low acuity anxiety and/or depressive disorders).

 Defining target populations, educating consumers and providers and developing low intensity service models will contribute to improved outcomes for a wide group of consumers.
 Within a stepped care approach, low intensity mental health services target lower intensity mental health needs.

 This enables the provision of an evidence based and cost-efficient alternative to the higher cost psychological services available through programs such as Better Access and other primary mental health care services.

-Identified local health needs and service issues
+Local health needs and service issues

-- Flexible evidence-based services are required and could include the review and possible adaptation of existing funded groups and alternative service models. - Low uptake of group-based services funded by GCPHN. - Promotion of low intensity services to General Practice to support complementary use with other primary health interventions. - Develop effective pathways to increase accessibility to evidence based electronic (digital) mental health services.
+- Flexible evidence-based services are required and could include the review and possible adaptation of existing funded groups and alternative service models. - Promotion of low intensity services to General Practice to support complementary use with other primary health interventions. - Develop effective pathways to increase accessibility to evidence based electronic (digital) mental health services. - Demographic data collection on people experiencing or at risk of developing mild mental illness.